leodeve/flappy-bird/README.md

 I also added a highscore in "PlayState.java" to make the game more interesting.
 The way to add a highscore in explained here: https://stackoverflow.com/questions/46426899/libgdx-save-and-load-an-integer-for-highscore

+Regarding the pictures, I found most of them online (tube, background, play button).
+However, I drew the bird with the website Pixiart.